percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/restoring_individual_tables.rst

 Exporting the Table
 ================================================================================

-This table should be created in :term:`innodb_file_per_table` mode, so after taking a backup as usual with :option:`--backup`, the :term:`.ibd` file should exist in the target directory:
+Created the table in `innodb_file_per_table` mode, so after taking a backup as usual with the `--backup` option, the `.ibd` file exists in the target directory:

 .. code-block:: bash

    $ find /data/backups/mysql/ -name export_test.*
    /data/backups/mysql/test/export_test.ibd

-when you prepare the backup, add the extra parameter :option:`--export` to the command.
+when you prepare the backup, add the `--export` option to the command.
 Here is an example:

 .. code-block:: bash